seba76/virtualbox4dsm/README.md

 # Installation

+Latest spk file can be found in [release](https://github.com/seba76/virtualbox4dsm/releases).
+First you need to find out what arch your Synology NAS belongs to, you can consult [here](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have).
+Not all arch are supported.
-Latest spk file for bromolow and x86_64 can be found in [release](https://github.com/seba76/virtualbox4dsm/releases).
-Download latest spk for you Synology box and install it manually in package center.
+Once you know what arch you need download appropriate package for you Synology box and install it manually in package center.
 During installation you will be asked few questions.
 If all goes well you will have VirtualBox running.
 For remote management access you will need PhpVirtualBox or some other application like VBoxManage for Android.

 ## Requirements
 - This package will work only on Intel boxes.